Discover Coventry with megabus

 Coventry: best for shopping

 West Orchards shopping centre in the heart of Coventry lines up major high street names like Debenhams and Miss Selfridge.
-There’s also a good selection of big-name stores at Cannon Park shopping centre, which is right next to the megabus stop.
 If you’re after something a bit more quirky, Spon Street is a safe bet.
 You’ll find everything from independent jewellers to arts and crafts housed in medieval timber-framed buildings.
 And don’t forget FarGo Village, where you can pick up all manner of knick-knacks before hitting the food stands.

 Coventry for free: our top 3

 1. Discover the Coventry Transport Museum

 From Penny Farthings to Jaguars, the Coventry Transport Museum is home to the largest collection of vehicles in the world.
 Discover Coventry’s important role in British motoring history, design your own car and come face-to-face with the DeLorean from Back to the Future.